 The service is unique in that it draws on the state-of-the-art online technology developed by Education and Employers, as well as more than 50,000 volunteers from business who have already signed up to its programmes.

 Education and Employers is an independent charity, set up in 2009, that facilitates links between education and business.
 It runs the highly successful Inspiring the Future programme, which encourages employees to volunteer in schools, as well as the Inspiring Governance programme, which recruits high calibre governors into schools.

 The Inspiring FE Governance service is funded to support governance of FE providers in England.
 For more information about FE governance in Wales, a good starting point is Colleges Wales.
 In Scotland, the body that represents FE colleges is Colleges Scotland.
-Northern Ireland, the relevant organisation is Colleges Northern Ireland.
+In Northern Ireland, contact the colleges directly.
 To make connections with other types of FE providers, a starting point is the Association of Employment and Learning Providers, which has members across the UK.